 Oklahoma State University is a land-grant institution committed to excellence in diversity and inclusion.
-We strive to maintain a welcoming and inclusive environment that appreciates and values all members of the University community.
+We strive to maintain a welcoming and inclusive environment that appreciates and values all University community members.
 We define diversity as engagement in meaningful actions, behaviors, and conversations that reflect a commitment to recognizing, understanding, and respecting the differences among students, faculty, staff, and visitors throughout the OSU system.
-We do not condone acts, behavior, language or symbols that represent or reflect intolerance or discrimination.
-OSU is dedicated to cultivating and enriching the competitive advantages that diversity and inclusion provides all members of the University community.
-We identify diversity as a quality of life issue, as well as an important economic driver for the prosperity and well-being of the state, nation, and world.
+We do not condone acts, behavior, language, or symbols representing intolerance or discrimination.
+OSU is dedicated to cultivating and enriching the competitive advantages that diversity and inclusion provide all members of the University community.
+We identify diversity as a quality of life issue and an essential economic driver for the prosperity and well-being of the state, nation, and world.

-The Division of Institutional Diversity focuses on the development of a more inclusive community of learners and leaders while striving to address the complexities that emerge.
+The Division of Institutional Diversity focuses on developing a more inclusive community of learners and leaders while striving to address the complexities that emerge.
 We value all voices in our community.
 We strive to serve every member of the OSU family.
 Our goal is to maintain campus communities throughout the University system that are socially, culturally, and globally competent.